dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 title: An undocumented aspect of the uops cache miss granularity on Skylake microarchitecture.
 author: Dmitrii Bundin
 date: 2020-05-16 04:30:46 +0300
-categories: [CPU, FrontEnd]
+categories: [CPU, Front-end]
 tags: [x86, uops-cache]
 ---

 ## Introduction

 Starting Sandy Brindge microarchitecture the uops cache (a.k.a.
-Decoded ICache, DSB, Decode Stream Buffer) is a part of the CPU Front End and is responsible for caching microoperations of recently decoded instructions.
-Its primary goal is to reduce power and latency of the Front End and avoid performance bottlenecks like LCP (Length Changing Prefix) stalls which the [Intel Architecture Optimization Manual](https://software.intel.com/content/www/us/en/develop/download/intel-64-and-ia-32-architectures-optimization-reference-manual.html) (IAOM) documents to have 3 cycles penalty.
+Decoded ICache, DSB, Decode Stream Buffer) is a part of the CPU Front-end and is responsible for caching microoperations of recently decoded instructions.
+Its primary goal is to reduce power and latency of the Front-end and avoid performance bottlenecks like LCP (Length Changing Prefix) stalls which the [Intel Architecture Optimization Manual](https://software.intel.com/content/www/us/en/develop/download/intel-64-and-ia-32-architectures-optimization-reference-manual.html)(IAOM) documents to have 3 cycles penalty.

 IAOM/2.5.2.1: